atmtools/typhon/doc/tutorials/collocations.rst

 =============================

 ..
 Warning::
    This tutorial is still under development and contains invalid code.
+It needs to get updated to work under the new typhon versions.

 ..
 Hint::
+   NOTE: The code in the jupyter notebooks is old and needs to be updated!
    If you want to run the code from this tutorial on your machine as well, download :download:`spareice_tutorials.zip<_downloads/spareice_tutorials.zip>` and